InjectiveLabs/docs/source/includes/_spotrpc.md

 ## StreamOrderbookUpdate (Experimental)

 Stream incremental orderbook updates for one or more spot markets.
 This stream should be started prior to obtaining orderbook snapshots so that no incremental updates are omitted between obtaining a snapshot and starting the update stream.
-This API is currently experimental but offers better performance than V1.
+This API is currently experimental.

 ### Request Parameters